csteach424/csteach424.github.io/assignments.md

 summary: assignments and coursework for COMP 424
 ---

-This page will be updated each week during the Spring semester with assignments, coursework, quizzes...
+This page will be updated each week during the Fall semester with assignments, coursework, quizzes...

 #### Coursework Overview